-Theodore Roosevelt statue will be removed from front steps of the Museum of Natural History
+Theodore Roosevelt statue will be removed from the front steps of the Museum of Natural History

 (CNN)A statue of President Theodore Roosevelt in front of the American Museum of Natural History in New York City will be removed, a statement from New York City Mayor Bill de Blasio's office said Sunday.

-Following the museum's request to remove the statue, which features the nation's 26th President on a horse with a Native American man on standing on one side and an African man standing on the other, the mayor's office announced the approval.
+Following the museum's request to remove the statue, which features the nation's 26th President on a horse with a Native American man standing on one side and an African man standing on the other, the mayor's office announced the approval.

 The announcement comes as several state's grapple with how to handle removals of confederate monuments and other controversial statues.